-The experimental results here confirm that iron oxides play a key role in retaining radium in natural environments, and differences observed in fitted thermodynamic constants with previously reported values highlight that variability in mineralogical conditions can result in heterogeneous radium retention.
-Our results also indicate that it is crucial to consider the role of clay minerals on the retention of Ra, particularly those with an accessible interlayer such as the 2:1 montmorillonite studied here—here, Ra bound most extensively to montmorillonite compared to all other minerals besides ferrihydrite at pH 9.0.
+The experimental results here confirm that iron oxides play a key role in retaining radium in natural environments, but also illustrate that Ra bound most extensively to Na-montmorilliont, a 2:1 layer clay with a solute-accessible interlayer.
 Pyrite showed minimal sorption at best, however, it may play a limited role in controlling sorption in anoxic environments, and may impart important controls on Ra mobility when oxidation produces iron oxide coatings on pyrite surfaces.
-All of the observed minerals displayed some sensitivity to solution pH.
-Previous research also suggets ionic strength will also control radium retention [2], [18], [22].
-Based on these results, variations in the groundwater radium concentration are driven by local shifts in pH or salinity, common in estuarine aquifers or when high salinity produced waters leaked from hydraulic fracturing operations interact with low salinity local groundwater.
-These complex interactions have significant implications for the use of radium as tracers in the natural environment for groundwater.
-Assumptions of conservative, equilibrium behavior clearly can be violated when assemblages of minerals result in differential sorption, particularly when solution states (e.g. pH, ORP, ionic strength) are changing in time and space.
-Only a careful accounting of the relevant controlling mineral phases can allow for full use of radium isotopes as natural tracers.
-The composition of a given water’s salinity (Ca, Ba, other metals content, etc.) will also likely have an impact on the retention of radium on the mineral surfaces of the aquifers based on the different sorption properties of various metals ions and competition for surface sites between those ions.

-The surface complexation constants fitted from the experimental data are largest for sodium montmorillonite surface sites, followed by ferrihydrite, goethite, and then pyrite.
-Montmorillonite also required an (interlayer) exchange reaction, which was the dominant retention mechanism.
-Comparison of these constants with other constants for barium or strontium, common analogs for radium, reveal similarities in overall behavior, but it is unclear on how to make estimations of radium behavior from solely the analog’s behavior.
-The constants provided here also can inform models of transport used to predict radium behavior, and are simple enough to be included in comprehensive multi-element models of transport.
+Sensitivity to pH was observed for Ra adsorption to all minerals, and previous research shows that ionic strength will also control radium retention [2], [18], [22].
+Equilibrium constants for Ra adsorption to goethite and ferrihydrite found here differed from previous studies using the same suite of SCM reactions; this was likely a result of mineralogical or differences in experimental design (e.g. solid-solution ratios, etc.).
+These results highlight the dynamic adsorption equilibria of Ra when (bio) geochemical conditions are altered, including changes in pH, salinity, and mineralogy.
+This may complicate the use of Ra as a tracer of contamination or for use in other applications, including making estimates of groundwater flux, particularly when total Ra activity (any isotope) is used as an important model parameter.
+Results here suggest that groundwater model predictions and estimations may improve by measuring total Ra (and in some scenarios, Ra isotopes) associated with dominant subsurface minerals, and incorporating adsorption processes into simplistic mixing models.

-Radium isotopes have played a crucial role in tracing the flux of groundwater into the ocean, and also has been highlighted as a potential marker for investigating ground contamination resulting from hydraulic fracturing operations [6], [53].
+Radium isotopes have played a crucial role in tracing the flux of groundwater into the ocean, and have been highlighted as a potential marker for investigating ground contamination resulting from hydraulic fracturing operations [6], [53].
 The models used thus far are relatively simple mixing models, where transport within porous media is not considered [54].
 Study of natural radium variations showed transport plays a critical role in controlling radium isotope concentrations, particularly the short lived isotopes radium 223 and radium 224, and needs more detailed models of transport to resolve these isotopes’ behavior [10].
 Previous studies of radium behavior in batch systems has provided a first basis with which to develop these models of transport, and this work contributes to these models by highlighting and comparing critical minerals that control transport, as well as providing constants and reactions to constrain radium behavior.
 Further study, particularly probing radium behavior at these surfaces, resolving sources of discrepancy, and further quantification of transport would be instrumental in improving radium utility as a tracer.

+Michael’s leftovers

+who used SCM to predict radium adsorption behavior to ferrihydrite and goethite.
+SCM accounts for variations in solution and solid phase chemistry that impart important controls on adsorption, including surface charge, surface area, solution speciation, surface site behavior with respect to ligands, and surface site availability.
+SCM’s are often informed by spectroscopic measurements or ab intio modeling of sorbate coordination with a mineral surface [23], [24].
+As of current, there are not agreed upon formulations for these models, resulting in large variations in the specific factors considered.
+Particularly, the experimental systems, sets of surface complexation reactions and associated constants have not been subjected to a high-level standardization between labs, hindering attempts to make comparisons between different studies [25].

+Figures 4a and 4b compare the surface complexation modeling results for goethite and for ferrihydrite using a single site, monodentate reaction formulation, both showing a good fit to the corresponding experimental data.